TTTSNB/ChemChefRDF/README.md

-# WELCOME TO ChemChefRDF (APP UNDER DEVELOPEMNT; PAGE UNDER CONSTRUCTION)
+# WELCOME TO ChemChefRDF (Currently Under Development)

 --WHAT IS ChemChefRDF?--